 Once you have the code, you paste it into the designated spot on your website building platform or in your website’s custom code.

-How to Embed Live Streaming Video & On-Demand Content
+How to Embed Live Streaming Video on Your Website

-Each video hosting platform and website building tool will vary a little bit in regards to how to really make those two essential steps happen, but it is not typically hard.
+Each video hosting platform and website building tool will vary a little bit in regards to how to really make those 3 essential steps happen, but it is not typically hard.

 Most website hosting platforms will require you to use a third-party video hosting platform like ours.